Paymentshield/api-docs/source/includes/_document.md

 terms       | Policy Booklet (Terms and Conditions) sdn         | Statement of Demands and Needs.
 Only available when the `QuoteStatus` is `SUBMITTED` qas         | Quote and Application Summary.
-Only available when the `QuoteStatus` is `SUBMITTED` multiquote  | All Quotes Summary (Multiple Price Summary)
+Only available when the `QuoteStatus` is `SUBMITTED` cofc        | Confirmation of Cover.
+Tenants Contents only, available when the `QuoteStatus` is `SUBMITTED` multiquote  | All Quotes Summary (Multiple Price Summary)